gemrest/windmark/README.md

 Examples can be found within the [`examples/`](https://github.com/gemrest/windmark/tree/main/examples) directory.

+An example of a fully featured Gemini capsule written using Windmark can be found [here](https://github.com/gemrest/locus).
+This example Gemini capsule also happens to be the source code for [Fuwn's](https://github.com/Fuwn) (this library's author) personal Gemini capsule!

 ## Modules

 Modules are reusable extensions which can be procedurally mounted onto Windmark